Avocados, avocado oil and cellulite: facts and myths

 Refined avocado / olive oils are quite similar: just omega-9 fats and not much else.

-On the other hand, extra virgin olive oil is definitely healthier than extra virgin avocado oil though, as it contains far more polyphenols, as mentioned above.
+On the other hand, extra virgin olive oil is definitely healthier than extra virgin avocado oil, as it contains far more polyphenols, as mentioned above.

 And, of course, extra virgin avocado oil is much more expensive than extra virgin olive oil.

-When it comes to cooking, refined avocado oil is supposed to be better for frying than refined olive oil, which is not true (long discussion here, good topic for another article).
+When it comes to cooking, refined avocado oil is supposed to be better for frying than refined olive oil, which is not true (long discussion needed, good topic for another article).

 However, the most important thing is that frying is the absolutely worst type of cooking and an important cause of cellulite.